AdamSLevy/modbus/README.md

         return
 }

-readCoils, err := ReadCoils(0, 0, 5) // SlaveID, Address, Quantity
-if nil != err {
-        fmt.Println(err)
-        return
-}
-data, err := ch.Send(q)
-if
 ```
+When you are finished using the ClientHandle, call its Close() method.
+The
-The client is closed after all open ClientHandles have been closed
+underlying client is closed and all associated goroutines will return once all
-with their Close() method.
+open ClientHandles are closed.
+Keep in mind that if you are sharing a
+ClientHandle between multiple goroutines, and one call Close, that ClientHandle
+will fail to send any further Queries.